eglavin/standard-fork/README.md

 ```

 > [!NOTE]
-> If you want to use a specific version you can add a version tag at the end of the command like this `npx fork-version@1.4.67`
+> If you want to use a specific version you can add a version tag to the end of the name.
 >
+> Example: `npx fork-version@1.4.67`
+>
-> The version tag needs to match against the [published version on npm](https://www.npmjs.com/package/fork-version?activeTab=versions).
+> The version tag needs to match against one of the [published versions on npm](https://www.npmjs.com/package/fork-version?activeTab=versions).

 ### Install Locally